-From wedding rings and engagement rings to watches, gifts and heirlooms, many of us have items of significant value that would be costly to replace.
+From wedding and engagement rings to watches, gifts and heirlooms, many of us have items of significant value that would be costly to replace.

-Do I need jewellery insurance?
+Do I need insurance for jewellery?

 Contents insurance should cover you for loss or theft of personal items such as jewellery from your home.

 However, it’s important to understand the limits of your policy.

 Insurers usually have a ‘single item limit’ which is the maximum you can claim for any one item.
 It’s typically around £1,000 but could be more or less, depending on your policy.

 Check with your insurance provider to make sure you’ve got adequate cover in place for your high-value listed items.